resoai/TileBoard/TILE_EXAMPLES.md

 ```

 #### CUSTOM
-The custom tile type allows you to fire javascript commands on click/tap.
+The custom tile type does not have handling for any specific entity types.
+It can be used to, for example, trigger custom actions on pressing.

 ![CUSTOM](images/tile-screenshots/CUSTOM.png)